ptbsare/mcp-proxy-server/README.md

 -   `args`: (Optional for stdio) An array of arguments to pass to the command.
 -   `env`: (Optional for stdio) An object of environment variables to set for the server process.
 These are merged with the proxy server's environment.
 -   `url`: (Required for SSE) The URL for the Server-Sent Events endpoint.
+-   `apiKey`: (Optional for SSE) An API key to send in the `X-Api-Key` header when connecting to this backend SSE server.
+-   `bearerToken`: (Optional for SSE) A token to send in the `Authorization: Bearer <token>` header when connecting to this backend SSE server.
+(If both `apiKey` and `bearerToken` are provided, `bearerToken` takes precedence).
+-   `installDirectory`: (Optional for stdio) The absolute path where the server should be installed.
+If omitted, it defaults to `/tools/<server_key>` inside the container/environment (used by the Admin UI install feature).
+Ensure the parent directory (e.g., `/tools`) is writable by the user running the proxy server if using the default.
+-   `installCommands`: (Optional for stdio) An array of shell commands to execute sequentially for installing the server if `installDirectory` (or the default `/tools/<server_key>`) does not exist (used by the Admin UI install feature).
+Commands are executed from the project root. **Use with extreme caution due to security risks.**

 The server reads `mcp_server.json` from the `config` subdirectory.